seek-oss/braid-design-system/lib/components/AccordionItem/AccordionItem.migration.md

 ## API Changes

+- The overall design and layout has changed slightly.
+For consistency, it's recommended that this component is contained within an [Accordion](https://seek-oss.github.io/braid-design-system/components/Accordion).
+Design review is recommended.
 - The `title` prop has been renamed to `label`.
 For accessibility reasons, this only accepts a string.
 - The `onClose` and `onOpen` props have been replaced with a single `onToggle` prop which receives the new `expanded` state as an argument.
 - No longer accepts arbitrary DOM properties, e.g. `className`.
 Please check that everything you need is exposed via the [public API.](https://seek-oss.github.io/braid-design-system/components/AccordionItem)